BestEnemies/AIiLight/Flashing-the-Light.md

           flash: long
           color: [255, 0, 0]
 ```
-This will make your Ai-Thinker RGBW Light flash the colour red for 10 seconds.
+This will make your Ai-Thinker LED RGBW light flash the colour red for 10 seconds.
 The 'long' value is a standard Home Assistant value defaults to 10 seconds.
 There is also a 'short' value which defaults to 5 seconds.

 Please check the Home Assistant [Automation](https://home-assistant.io/getting-started/automation/) and [Actions](https://home-assistant.io/docs/automation/action/) documentation pages for more information on how to configure Home Assistant.

 ### 2. Using MQTT
-You can alternatively flash your Ai-Thinker RGBW Light by publishing an MQTT message to your MQTT broker.
-To do that, simply send a JSON message to the MQTT Command Topic set for your Ai-Thinker RGBW Light.
+You can alternatively flash your Ai-Thinker LED RGBW light by publishing an MQTT message to your MQTT broker.
+To do that, simply send a JSON message to the MQTT Command Topic set for your Ai-Thinker LED RGBW light.

 Example:
 ``` JSON
 {"flash":"5", "color": {"r": 255, "g": 0, "b": 0}}
 ```

-This will make your Ai-Thinker RGBW Light flash the colour red for 5 seconds.
+This will make your Ai-Thinker LED RGBW light flash the colour red for 5 seconds.

 **Note**: at the moment the light alternates between the specified colour and 'off' with an interval of 500ms.
 These can only be changed by modifying the source code.